ljl-covid/links/README.md

 * [Detectable 2019-nCoV viral RNA in blood is a strong indicator for the further clinical severity](https://www.tandfonline.com/doi/full/10.1080/22221751.2020.1732837), finds a Chinese study, which appears confirmed by a German study on [SARS‐CoV‐2 asymptomatic and symptomatic patients and risk for transfusion transmission](https://onlinelibrary.wiley.com/doi/full/10.1111/trf.15841)
 * [Probability of symptoms and critical disease after SARS-CoV-2 infection](https://arxiv.org/abs/2006.08471) is shown to vary by age and sex in this Italian study performed on contacts of positive patients in Lombardy, with 36.1% of all infections being asymptomatic
 * [SARS-Cov-2 RNA found on particulate matter of Bergamo in Northern Italy: First evidence](https://www.sciencedirect.com/science/article/pii/S0013935120306472) finds viral RNA (not tested for viability) in PM10 samples collected over a 3-week period
+* [RKI's Fever Monitor](https://corona-datenspende.de/science/en/) is an experiment to create a fever detection algorithm for smart wearable based on heartrate and activity levels, and correlating it with confirmed COVID-19 cases in Germany, with an app for the public to "donate" such data, and the resulting data open the public

 ## Therapeutics and vaccines